EstevanBR/SwiftGodotKick/README.md

-`SwiftGodotKitProjectCreator` is a program that creates the start of a SwiftGodot + SwiftGodotKit project.
+`SwiftGodotKick` is a program that creates the start of a SwiftGodot + SwiftGodotKit project.

 ### Initial setup
 Just run this: